This section of our website is dedicated to you. It is intended to help you on this journey.

 - Ask your primary care doctor or gynecologist for a referral

 - Visit the Foundation for Women’s Cancer website to search for a gynecologic oncologist near you

 - Call the nearest hospital or community-based cancer center

 Next, ask your doctor about enrolling in a clinical trial.
 Clinical trials are available for women in every stage of treatment—before, during and after.
 Our website can guide you through some of the common questions about clinical trials.
 If you want to look for a clinical trial, we offer a free matching service for women with ovarian cancer or you can search for information from the National Institutes of Health.

 Then find support services.
-Our online community will connect you to more than 8,000 people who have been touched by ovarian cancer.
-You can also search our list of Partner Member groups throughout the United States, many of whom offer in-person support.
+Our online community will connect you to more than 19,000 people who have been touched by ovarian cancer.
+You can also search our list of Partner Member groups throughout the world, many of whom offer in-person support.

 Finally, remember to call or email us if you need assistance.